Longevity

 Quietly, but permanently.

 This is the conversation that designers at the frontier of their field are already having.
-This edition puts five of them on the record.
+This edition gives you the floor.

 Not a trend report.
-An editorial argument — told through the studios, the spaces, and the objects that are already living it.
+An editorial argument — told through the practices, the spaces, and the objects that are already living it.

 How biophilic design, circadian light, and material honesty are being used to support nervous system regulation, sleep, and daily ritual — not as wellness features, but as structural decisions.